-The card does not charge any extra fees for purchases or ATM withdrawals and offers other features like 24/7 customer support and fraud protection.
+The card does not charge any extra fees for purchases or ATM withdrawals (although there are cash advance fees) and offers other features like 24/7 customer support and fraud protection.

-3% crypto rewards for dining, 2% for groceries, and 1% for everyday purchases.
+Rewards: 3% crypto rewards for dining (up to $6k annually, then 1%), 2% for groceries, and 1% for everyday purchases.

 - Cryptocurrency awards converted in real-time.